DecisionsDev/decisions-on-kafka/Readme.md

 * Create the kafka topic for replies : `$ kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic replies`

-## Building
+## Building the source code
-Use the following maven command to build the source code.
+Use the following Maven command to build the source code.
 `$ mvn clean install`

 ## Scenario Running

-According to the sub-scenario we'll use several Client Applications sending one or many payload to several Business Applications. the Client Application is a JSE Application which sends a payload with information about the Borrower and the Loan Request, and wait for the approval or a reject of his loan request.
+According to the sub-scenario we'll use several Client Applications sending one or many payload to several Business Applications. the Client Application is a JSE Application that sends a payload with information about the borrower and the loan Request, and waits for the approval or a reject of his loan request.
-The Business Application is a JSE ODM execution server in Memory application, which executes the payload against ODM loan validation sample ruleset and then returns a result to the JSE Client Application which should be approved or reject .
+The Business Application is a JSE ODM execution server in-memory persistence application, which executes the payload against ODM loan validation sample ruleset and returns a result (approved or rejected) to the JSE Client Application.

-### Sub-scenario 1 : 2 Client Applications Sending payload to 1 Business Application and waiting for the result.
+### Sub-scenario 1 : Two Client Applications sending payload to one Business Application and waiting for the result.
-The goal of this sub-scenario is to show that each Client Application got the right answer for his payload it sent to the Business Application.
+The goal of this sub-scenario is to show that each Client Application gets the right answer for his payload it sent to the Business Application.

 ![use case 1](docs/images/usecase1.png)